-TPPF ensures smooth implementation of rural road project in Fifth Schedule Areas of AP.
-TPPF suggests for assessment of impacts and formulation mitigation measures in subprojects where Scheduled Tribes population are involved.
-The APRRP does not envisage any impact on land and natural resources that have traditional ownership or that are under customary occupation or use.
+TPPF ensures smooth implementation of Urban Water Supply Projects, which are in Fifth Schedule Areas of AP and in those ULBs having presence of Scheduled Tribes.
+TPPF suggests for assessment of impacts and formulation mitigation measures in sub-projects where Scheduled Tribes population are involved.
+The APUWSSMIP does not envisage any impact on land and natural resources that have traditional ownership or that are under customary occupation or use.
 The project will not cause any sort of relocation of scheduled tribe population and will not restrict access to natural resources that have traditional ownership or that are under customary occupation or use.
-The cultural heritage of scheduled tribe population will in no way be affected adversely with the proposed road development interventions.
+The cultural heritage of scheduled tribe population will in no way be affected adversely with the proposed project components.

-TPPF suggests carrying out Free, Prior, and Informed Consultations (FPIC) for subproject roads which are in Fifth Schedule Areas.
+TPPF suggests carrying out Free, Prior, and Informed Consultations (FPIC) for subprojects which are in Fifth Schedule Areas.
 This is with the objective of obtaining their views and suggestions regarding the proposed project interventions.
 FPIC intends to fully identify the views of affected community and ascertain their broad community support for the project during various stages such as project preparation, implementation and maintenance.